christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Amyntas ruled an empire that stretched from modern-day Turkey through India, but likely further as his reign coincides with the "Yellow Emperor" Zhao of Han, an archetype that he fits perfectly with.

-His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis and in Egyptian mythology the son of Isis was Horus), and Jesus is called Isa in the Quran. -Ura is a city suffix so this makes "Isaura" (Isa-Ura) literally "Jesus City".
+His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis and in Egyptian mythology the son of Isis was Horus), and Jesus is called Isa in the Quran. -Ura is a city suffix so this makes "Isaura" (Isa-Ura) literally "Jesus City", or "City of God".

 Galatia = Galilee: The names are linguistically identical.
 "Galatia" is the Greek form of "Galilee."
 His kingdom was the biblical "Galilee".